Britain to send long-range missiles to Ukraine after Russia hits Kyiv

 Ukrainian troops will be trained in the UK to use the equipment, he added.

+Boris Johnson said the systems will help Ukraine “effectively repel the continuing Russian onslaught”.

+“We cannot stand by while Russian long-range artillery flattens cities and kills innocent civilians,” the Prime Minister said.

-The MoD said the decision to provide the launchers was closely co-ordinated with the US government, which said that it would supply High Mobility Artillery Rocket Systems to Ukraine.
+The MoD said the decision to provide the launchers was closely co-ordinated with the US government, which said it will supply High Mobility Artillery Rocket Systems to Ukraine.

-When the US announced it would be sending the missiles, Russian president Vladimir Putin vowed to hit new targets.
+When the US announced it will be sending the missiles, Russian President Vladimir Putin vowed to hit new targets.

 “If they are delivered, we will draw appropriate conclusions from this and use our weapons, which we have enough of, to strike at those objects that we have not yet hit,” he said in an interview with state TV channel Russia-1, which was filmed on Friday.